danielsaidi/website_danielsaidi/collections/_posts/2012/2012-09-03-ios-bounce-animation.md

 ---

-I have an app with a main menu, where users can swipe horizontally through a set of large icons that each take the user to a certain part of the app.
-When an icon is tapped, it bounces, plays a sound, then takes the user to that particular part of the app.
+I have an app with a main menu, where users can swipe horizontally through a set of icons that take the user to certain parts of the app.
+When an icon is tapped, it bounces, plays a sound and takes the user to that particular part of the app.
+Let's see how the bounce animation was made.

 After trying out many different animations, I fell in love with a nice and clean bounce animation that does its job without being too obvious.
 Unfortunately, the link to the original implementation is now dead.

-I modified the code by creating a UIView category for the animation, and added a bounce factor so the effect can be used in various situations.
-I should probably do the same for the repeat count as well, but that's a later issue.
+I modified the code by creating a `UIView` category for the animation, and added a bounce factor so the effect can be used in various situations.
+I should probably do the same for the repeat count as well.

 Here's the code for the category: